streamlit/streamlit/docs/core_mechanics.md

 This causes a new tab to pop up in your default web browser, connected to a special Streamlit server that automatically launched behind the scenes.

-In the browser tab lives your _Streamlit report_.
-The report is the canvas where charts, text, tables, and all other elements are drawn.
+In the browser tab lives your _Streamlit app_.
+The app is the canvas where charts, text, tables, and all other elements are drawn.
 You can share reports, send someone a link, and have them open the link on any browser.